sav-che/TL-2/Authors/Rudolph, Johann Heinrich {std. J.H. Rudolph}.md

-> [!cite] BHL link: this entry starts at [page 972](https://www.biodiversitylibrary.org/item/103624#page/986/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 972](https://www.biodiversitylibrary.org/page/33190443) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rudolph, Johann Heinrich (1744-1809), German (Thuringian) botanist; Dr. med.
-Jena 1781, from 1783 at St. Petersburg as "professor of botany"; from 1804 member of the St. Petersburg Academy of Sciences. (*J.H.
-Rudolph*).
+Jena 1781, from 1783 at St. Petersburg as "professor of botany"; from 1804 member of the St. Petersburg Academy of Sciences.
+**Abbreviated name**: *J.H.
+Rudolph*

 #### Herbarium and types